Complete poker terminology: all poker terms

-ABC poker – it is the simplest and the most basic playing strategy.
+ABC poker – the simplest and most basic playing strategy.

 Add-on – it’s an additional buying of the chips at the end of the rebuy period.